Perspectives on the RegTech Market: Origin, Segments and Size

 - data mining and analytics tools

-- computational platform, to analyse multiple heterogeneous data sources without the need for extensive expertise in programming.
+- computational platform, to analyze multiple heterogeneous data sources without the need for extensive expertise in programming.

 A refinement on the meaning of RegTech is provided by BBVA Research in their Banking Outlook published in March 2016: